-b.
+- b.
 When hoist is to be used without a chain container, check that tail chain anchor screw is secure.
-When hoist is to be used with a chain container, tail chain may be left unattached PROVIDED LIMIT ACTUATOR IS IN PLACE IN ACCORDANCE WITH ABOVE.
+When hoist is to be used with a chain container, tail chain may be left unattached PROVIDED LIMIT ACTUATOR IS IN PLACE IN ACCORDANCE WITH ABOVE. - c.
+Check to see that limit stop is in proper position.

-- c.
-Check to see that limit stop is in proper position. - d.
+- d.
 Check hooks.
 They should not be bent or distorted and should not be opened beyond the correct opening sizes given in Figures 5-5 and 5-6.
 Hook latches should not be bent or damaged and springs not broken. - e.
 Check chain to make sure it is not twisted or kinked.
 Be sure lower block on double reeved models has not been capsized.
 Be sure load chain is lubricated.
-See Paragraph 4-3.
+See Paragraph 4-3. - f.
+Check suspension bushing keeper.
+The keeper must contact a flat on the suspension bushing.
+Be sure that suspension bushing is screwed in all the way.
+Be sure screw retaining suspension bushing keeper is tight.

-Never operate hoist with defective or missing limit actuators, defective hooks or load chain.
+Never operate hoist with defective or missing limit stops, defective hooks or load chain.
 See Paragraph 5-2 for aid in checking load chain condition.